APMonitor/dynopt/README.md

 - Try new code techniques to solve problem
 - Run code in the browser

-Currently, GEKKO and ODEINT code are functional in these notebooks.
-APM code, MATLAB code, lab assignments and exams are a work in progress (link is provided to original website in latter case).
+GEKKO and ODEINT code are functional in these notebooks.

 <h2>Start Here</h2>

-Colab version of course: https://github.com/misbahsy/APMonitor-do/blob/master/DynamicOptimization.ipynb
+Colab version of course: https://github.com/APMonitor/dynopt/blob/master/DynamicOptimization.ipynb  Thanks to Ali Misbah for work on this version of the course.